zalando-stups/play-swagger/README.md

 This generated model contains a type definition `PetTag`, which declares a type alias for the optional `tag` property, and a `Pet` case class with the properties as named in the Swagger API definition and mapped on the subsequent Scala primitive or declared types.
-The case class and type alias are generated in an package object `yaml`, this package  object itself is contained in the package `simple.petstore.api` so that full object name forms an API filename.
+The case class and type alias are generated in an package object `yaml`, this package  object itself is contained in the package `simple.petstore.api` so that full object name corresponds to the API filename.

 Note that models are generated within a Play application as _managed_ code in the target folder.
 Generated model code is not intended to be altered.
 We should instead look upon the Swagger definition as the single source of truth, and as the source code that defines our model.
 The Swagger specification file of our API is, in that sense, part of the codebase.
 Even though the generated `Pet` case class is managed by the plugin, and not us, it can (of course) be used in our application codebase after being imported.